mph-/lcapy/doc/schematics.rst

 Current and flow labels
 -----------------------

-The current and flow labels have additional `<` and `>` attributes to specify the flow direction.
-If these come before the `^` and `_` attributes, the label is positioned at the start of the component otherwise it is positioned at the end of the component.
+The current and flow labels have additional `<` and `>` modifiers to specify the flow direction.
+If these come before the `^` and `_` modifiers, the label is positioned at the start of the component otherwise it is positioned at the end of the component.

 Here are some examples of current and flow label positioning: